markround/tiller/README.md

 And if the `development` environment is used (it's the default, so will also get used if no environment is specified), then the config file will get installed but with the line relating to replica set name left out.

-Of course, this means you need an environment file for each replica set you plan on deploying.
+Of course, this means you need an environment block for each replica set you plan on deploying.
 If you have many Mongo clusters you wish to deploy, you'll probably want to specify the replica set name dynamically, perhaps at the time you launch the container.
 You can do this in many different ways, for example by using the `environment` plugin to populate values from environment variables (`docker run -e repl_set_name=foo ...`) and so on.
 These plugins are covered in the next section.

 ### Complete example
 For reference, the complete configuration file for this example is as follows: